a2iEditing/RNAEditingIndexer/Docs/Docker.README.md

 ```

 ### Full Command Line (2 examples)
-The format of the commandis
+The format of the command is:

 docker run [Docker paramters: __\<your line defining user\>__ __\<your volum definitions\>__] image_name RNAEditingIndex __\<paramters for the tool\>__
 ```
 # Example 1: